Save 30% on online shipping anywhere in Canada and the US!

 Aluminum’s appearance is the reason it is used frequently in consumer goods.

-Smartphones, tablets, laptops, and flat screen TVs are being made with an increasing amount of aluminum.
+Smartphones, tablets, laptops, and flat-screen TVs are being made with an increasing amount of aluminum.
 Its appearance makes modern tech gadgets look sleek and sophisticated while being light and durable.
-It is the perfect combination of form and function which is critical for consumer products.
+It is the perfect combination of form and function, which is critical for consumer products.
 More and more, aluminum is replacing plastic and steel components, as it is stronger and tougher than plastic and lighter than steel.
 It also allows heat to dissipate quickly, keeping electronic devices from overheating.

 Interior designers enjoy using aluminum as it’s easy to shape and looks great.
-Furniture items made from aluminum include tables, chairs, lamps, picture frames and decorative panels.
+Furniture items made from aluminum include tables, chairs, lamps, picture frames, and decorative panels.

 Aluminum cans are used to package food and beverages.
 Coca-Cola and Pepsi have been using aluminum cans since 1967.